 The SIN Germany team is based in Berlin and Munich.
 The team works to support UK science and innovation policy objectives through exchange with German counterparts and reporting on the German science and innovation landscape.
 It supports collaboration between the German and UK research communities, with a particular emphasis on new technologies and technology translation.
 Promoting UK science excellence and policies across Germany is also a key objective, e.g. through events such as the annual Queen’s Lecture at Technical University Berlin.
 For an overview of the German science and innovation landscape and UK cooperation with Germany, read the UK Science and Innovation Network Country Snapshot here.

-Other work focuses around four areas, including data and ICT as a cross-cutting priority.
+Our work focuses around five areas, including data science and researcher mobility as a cross-cutting priority.
 These are:

 Science & Innovation Network (SIN) team British Embassy Berlin Wilhelmstrasse 70 10117 Berlin Germany